RobertCPatrona/Calculator/README.md

-# React - Simple Calculator app with history
+# React - Simple Calculator App with History

 * To run the app, use: